You are here:

 This period was a hard time for the RNZNVR as numbers fell off, but the base was kept in operation despite changes in governments and major political policy change in the 1980s, when New Zealand introduced anti-nuclear legislation.

 Two years later in 2007, the RNZN ordered that the St Mary’s Bay site be closed down.
-Ngapona was relocated to HMNZS Philomel into a building aptly named for Naval Reserve founder, Charles Palmer.
+Ngapona was relocated to HMNZS Philomel at Devonport into a building aptly named for Naval Reserve founder, Charles Palmer.

 References: